samWson/smalltalk-and-erlang/article.md

 Message sending objects can be a model for behavior in frameworks, networks, or other systems.
 Smalltalk-80 and Erlang are a few years apart and OTP would come along much later.
 If that last quote was anything to go by then we may see new systems implemented as communicating objects or improvements on the idea in the future.
 We have likely not seen the end of object and message systems and they may have new names for what is already a familiar thing.

-This is a fun exploration through history but at the end of the day discussions about what is the one true programming paradigm don't really matter.
+This is a fun exploration through history for me but at the end of the day I don't think discussions about what is the one true programming paradigm really matter.
 Mental models for system behavior are just tools.
 There are commonalities and differences between Smalltalk and Erlang but they were both created to solve the problems of the day.
-As long as you can effectively solve your problem then the tools you use fade into the background.
+They both took the abstraction of message passing as a basis to solve their own particular problems.
+Solving problems is the goal.
+The tools you use are up to you.

 ## References
 * [1] [Smalltalk-80, viii Preface, Smalltalk has few concepts.](http://stephane.ducasse.free.fr/FreeBooks/BlueBook/Bluebook.pdf)